felix-hof/confMeta_simulation/README.md

   - **papers/**: relevant papers.
   - **simulation/**: Simulation study comparing the Harmonic Mean Intervals to established methods.
   - **simulation/protocol/**: protocol of simulation.
+  - **run_pipeline.sh**: Shell script that runs the simulation and pushes the resulting files to Gitlab.

 Florian Gerber
 florxgerber@gmail.com